domino-club/domino-club.github.io/content/jams/domino4.md

   - itch: this-machine
     title: This machine
-    credit: by a friend I haven't seen in awhile
+    credit: a friend I haven't seen in awhile

   - itch: kiss-me-in-the-shadows-of-every-spark
     title: kiss me in the shadows of every spark